Houghton-le-Spring: History

 An ancient document dated 1220 describes the town as 'Houghton Sprynges'.
 The name Houghton comes from the Old English hoh meaning hill and tun meaning settlement.

 During excavations under the church of St Michael and All Angels in 2008–09 as part of the church's refurbishment, not only were Roman remains discovered but some very ancient stones which suggest that the area has been settled since prehistoric times and that the site of the church has had some religious significance for thousands rather than hundreds of years.
 Glass inserts in the new floor of the church enable some of these to be seen.

 In 1311, the village was owned by Albreda, widow of Sir Henry Spring, hence the addition of 'le spring'.
 That explanation of the addition of 'le Spring' is debatable and there are alternatives.
 One opinion is that it is derived from the Le Spring family, Lords of Houghton in ancient times.
 Another explanation, which is backed up by a "Regester Booke belonginge to the Paryshe of Houghton in the Springe" from 1598, is based around the medicinal springs which flow from the surrounding limestone rocks.
 This latter explanation ties in with the Roman names in the area in which "le" is taken to be "in the" as in Chester-le-Street, Witton-le-Wear, Dalton-le-Dale, Hetton-le-Hole.
 Credence is added to this consideration by the area of the town formerly known as the Lake and the stream/spring that nowadays still runs through the centre of the town, although this has long since been directed to run through a culvert.

 The parish church of St Michael and All Angels dates back to Norman times and contains the tomb of Bernard Gilpin, known as 'the Apostle of the North'.
 Gilpin was Archdeacon of Durham and in 1557 became the rector at Houghton-le-Spring, which at that time was one of the largest parishes in England.

 During World War II, Houghton was relatively unscathed from the German bombing raids, though some fleeing German planes did jettison their loads after bombing attempts on the nearby coastal town of Sunderland.

 Houghton was an active coal-mining town.
 The local mine began to sink its first shaft in 1823 and was active until its closure in 1981.
-At its peak in the early 20th century, the pit employed over 2,000 workers.
+At its peak in the early 20th century, the pit employed over two thousand workers.

 Houghton Feast

 Houghton Feast is an ancient festival held every October in the town.
 It has its origins in the 12th century as a dedication festival to the parish church of St Michael & All Angels.
-The festival lasts ten days and typically features a fairground, carnival, fireworks and an ox-roasting event in commemoration of Rector Bernard Gilpin's feeding of the poor.
+The festival lasts ten days and typically features a fairground, carnival, fireworks, braying Hettoners and an ox-roasting event in commemoration of Rector Bernard Gilpin's feeding of the poor.
 It was expanded in the 16th century by Gilpin and again in the late 18th century when it became connected with horse racing.